MicrosoftDocs/visualstudio-docs/docs/rtvs/workspaces-remote-setup.md

     Both have identical functionality, but Microsoft R Open benefits from additional hardware accelerated linear algebra libraries courtesy of the [Intel Math Kernel Library](https://software.intel.com/intel-mkl).

-1. Download, extract and run the install script [RTVS daemon package](https://aka.ms/rtvs-daemon-current).
+1. Download, extract and run the install script [RTVS daemon package](https://aka.ms/r-remote-services-linux-binary-current).
 This should install the required packages, their dependencies, and the RTVS daemon:

     - Download: `wget -O rtvs-daemon.tar.gz https://aka.ms/rtvs-daemon-current`
     - Extract: `tar -xvzf rtvs-daemon.tar.gz`
-    - Run Installer: `sudo ./rtvs-install`
+    - Run Installer: `sudo ./rtvs-install` .
+Dotnet package installation requires us to add a new trusted signing key.
+To install silently or for automation use this command `sudo ./rtvs-install -s`.

 1. Enable and start the daemon: